raven-dev-ops/accessible_education_software/README.md

 - GitHub CodeQL is configured via `.github/workflows/codeql.yml` to automatically scan the JavaScript/TypeScript (Next.js) and Python (OCR service) code for common vulnerabilities and coding errors on pushes, pull requests, and a weekly schedule.
 - Dependencies are monitored with `npm audit`; production dependencies are currently free of known vulnerabilities, and the `glob` advisory affecting a dev-only ESLint toolchain is mitigated by a top-level override in `package.json`.
 - Secrets such as OAuth credentials, database URLs, and OCR service endpoints are injected only via environment variables and are never committed to the repository.
-- The `NEXT_PUBLIC_AUTH_ENABLED` flag controls whether the deployed Netlify frontend uses the real Google login flow (`true`/`1`) or shows the "Login – Coming Soon" placeholder (`false`/unset), which should be used for public staging until auth wiring is ready.
+- The `NEXT_PUBLIC_AUTH_ENABLED` flag controls whether the deployed web frontend uses the real Google login flow (`true`/`1`) or shows the "Login - Coming Soon" placeholder (`false`/unset), which should be used for public staging until auth wiring is ready.

 Before any real student data is processed in production, the plan is to harden API-level authorization, tighten file upload limits and validation, and perform a focused configuration/dependency review as described in `SECURITY.md`.